 One company making good use of information and technology to manage their supply chain drivers is Zara Clothing Company.
 Zara’s supply chain is a big competitive advantage (screenshot below shows design of Zara’s supply chain in Spain).
 It sells unique clothing products in a constantly changing market shaped by popular fashion and new customer desires.
 See our case study about how Zara’s supply chain makes it’s unique business model such a success – “Zara Clothing Company Supply Chain“.

 SCM Globe is a “sandbox” where you can model real supply chains or design new ones anywhere in the world and run simulations to see how well they work.
-Find out more about SCM Globe in the Getting Started section of this online guide
+We are glad to provide a free evaluation account to instructors, students and supply chain professionals interested in exploring supply chain simulations — click here to request an account — Get Your Free Trial Demo

 Part of this article is excerpted from my book Essentials of Supply Chain Management, 4th Edition, 2018